worximity/admin-on-rest/docs/FormValidation.md

 Validating your forms just consists in adding some `validation` props either to your form components, inputs, or even a mix of both.

-Form `validation` props is an object whose keys are the source names of your fields and values are constraints objects (see [Constraints Reference](#constraints-reference) below):
+Form `validation` prop is an object whose keys are the source name of your fields and whose values are constraints objects (see [Constraints Reference](#constraints-reference) below):

 ``` js
 <Create